 The vast majority – around 94 per cent – of the soya grown in the Amazon is fed to animals for meat and dairy.
 Most of the soya foods consumed in the UK are made with beans sourced from Europe and the US.
 Plant-based milk manufacturers Alpro, for example, don’t use soya from the Amazon.
 If you want to see less deforestation, ditch meat and dairy and eat more soya!

-For a comparison of cow’s milk and plant milks see our table here.
+For a comparison of cow’s milk and plant milks see our table under What a difference a diet makes.